awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 An "MPL Consumer" MAY be using an AWS Crypto Tools product, such as the AWS Encryption SDK or AWS Database Encryption SDK.

+By "KMS Relationship", we mean any or all of the following:

+- KMS Configuration
+- Credentials used when creating the KMS Client, and thus used when calling KMS
+- Other properties of the KMS Client, such as the region, or request headers

 ### Conventions used in this document

 The key words